sportsfellows/sports-app/README.md

 and stuff goes here
 ```
 #### GET: `/api/comments`
-text and stuff go here
+Use this call to get a comment object.
 ```
 and stuff goes here
 ```
 #### GET: `/api/comment/:commentId`
-text and stuff go here
+Use this call to get a specific comment object.
 ```
 and stuff goes here
 ```

 ## Tests

 Tests are ran by using the jest testing suite.
 To run tests, first you must download and copy this repo and run `npm i` in the root directory to install all application dependancies.
-Run `npm run tests` in the root directory of the application in your terminal to check tests.
+Run `npm run test` in the root directory of the application in your terminal to check tests.

 ## Contribute